Generalized Type II Fusion of Cluster States: Introduction

-Type II fusion is fundamental for the construction of a two-dimensional cluster state denoted by $L$-shape \cite{BrowneRudolph}, from one-dimensional ones.
-This is necessary in order to have a quantum advantage, since MBQC performed on one-dimensional clusters is as effective as a classical probablistic computational model.
-The construction of an $L$-shape cluster state costs on average no more than $52$ bell pairs \cite{BrowneRudolph}.
-This number can be reduced if one increases the probability of fusion success, which is feasible if we reduce the entanglement entropy of the fusion link, see Fig. \ref{fig:FusionTradeoffDiagram}.
-Type II fusion based on Bell state measurement (BSM) \cite{FusionBasedQC,ThreePhoton} has been proven to have a maximal value of fifty percent probability of success, when using only linear elements. i.e. that can be realized via linear optics elements \cite{MaxEfficiency,BellMeasurements}.
-This success probability can be improved by adding ancilla resources \cite{UsingAncillae0,UsingAncillae1,UsingAncillae2,UsingAncillae3,UsingAncillae4}.
-The proof of \cite{MaxEfficiency} required one of the four standard Bell states to be the final state of the fusion, which in particular means having a fusion link with a maximal value of entanglement entropy.
+Type-II fusion is fundamental for the construction of a two-dimensional cluster state that takes the form of an $L$-shape \cite{BrowneRudolph}, from one-dimensional ones.
+This is necessary in order to have a quantum advantage, since MBQC performed on one-dimensional clusters is as effective as a classical probabilistic computational model.
+The construction of an $L$-shape cluster state requires on average no more than $52$ bell pairs \cite{BrowneRudolph}.
+Type-II fusion is based on Bell states measurement (BSM) \cite{FusionBasedQC,ThreePhoton}, which has been proven to have a maximal value of fifty percent probability of success, when using only linear elements. i.e. that can be realized via linear optics \cite{MaxEfficiency,BellMeasurements}.
+This success probability can be raised by adding ancilla resources \cite{UsingAncillae0,UsingAncillae1,UsingAncillae2,UsingAncillae3,UsingAncillae4}.
+Increasing the probability of success for the fusion procedure is of utmost importance, since it reduces the resources required to build the desired graph.
+For example, it reduces the mean number of attempted fusions in order to succeed --- if the probability of success is $p$, then the mean number of attempted fusions until success is $\frac{1}{p}$ (that is, the mean of a geometric distribution).
+The proof of the $0.5$ probability bound \cite{MaxEfficiency} is relevant for fusion type-II when it is required that the projection to a two-qubit state is to a Bell state, which in particular means projecting onto a maximally entangled two-qubit state.
+It has been shown that Bell states measurement isn't the only way to realize fusion type-II, and that by more general procedure the known bound of the success probability can be raised in the case where ancilla qubits are being used \cite{bartolucci2021creation}.
+This raises the question, whether the known $0.5$ success probability bound can be raised without using ancilla qubits, and what is the result of a projection onto a more general two-qubit state.